HoTT/HoTT-2023/index.md

 [here](https://hott.github.io/HoTT-2019/) for the previous conference.)

-### News
+### Special issue in MSCS

-There will be a special issue for the conference in MSCS!
+A special issue of the journal MSCS is being planned for the HoTT 2023 Conference.
+We hope that the speakers will consider submitting their papers or related ones.
+Details to follow soon.

 ### Invited Speakers